AimenYaseen/Learn-JavaScript/README.md

 # Learn-JavaScript
 - JavaScript is a scripting language i.e. it does not need any compiler to run.

+## ECMAScript
-## ECMAScript is a standard for scripting languages like JavaScript, Ruby, Python etc.
+- It is a standard for scripting languages like JavaScript, Ruby, Python etc.

+## Versions
 1. ES5 (ECMAScript 2009)
 2. ES6 (ECMAScript 2015)
 .